efat56/CollectionFramework/README.md

 WeakHashMap: A weak hash map is a map implementation that uses weak references for its keys.
 If a key is not referenced by any other objects, it can be garbage-collected, and the corresponding entry in the map will be removed automatically.

+IdentityHashMap: An identity hash map is a map implementation that uses reference equality (==) instead of object equality (equals()) to compare keys.